fire1ce/3os.org/docs/infrastructure/proxmox/windows-vm-configuration.md

 # Proxmox Windows Virtual Machine Configuration

-This guide will walk you through configuring Windows 10 or Windows 11 Virutal Machines with VirtIO Disks and Networking using Proxmox.
+This guide will walk you through configuring Windows 10 or Windows 11 Virtual Machines with VirtIO Disks and Networking using Proxmox.
-This configuration was tested to work with the `GPU passthroughs` feature from one of the folowing guides:
+This configuration was tested to work with the `GPU passthroughs` feature from one of the following guides:

 - [GPU Passthrough to VM][gpu-passthrough-to-vm] - Full GPU passthrough to VM guide
 - [iGPU Passthrough to VM][igpu-passthrough-to-vm] - Cpu's GPU passthrough to VM guide (Intel)
-- [iGPU Split Passthrough][igpu-split-passthrough] - Spliting (CPU's GPU) to Multiple GPUs passthrough to VM guide
+- [iGPU Split Passthrough][igpu-split-passthrough] - Splitting (CPU's GPU) to Multiple GPUs passthrough to VM guide

 ## Prerequirements